How to Set Up An Etsy Shop the Simple Way

-Then fill out the form to register and use your email address to create an account, or select Continue with Google, Facebook or Apple.
+Then fill out the form to register and use your email address to create an account, or select Continue with Google, Facebook, or Apple.

-Check your email inbox for confirmation email from email@example.com and from there follow the instructions provided to confirm your account.
+Check your email inbox for a confirmation email from email@example.com and from there follow the instructions provided to confirm your account.

 Want to start on the app?
 Just simply download the app, and tap sign up.
 Fill out the form the same as above and sign in!
 You can also add a profile picture and fill out your bio on your public profile.

 You can also choose to open an Etsy shop by selecting “Open a Shop” at the bottom of the site.

 How to Set Up an Etsy Account to Sell

 Want to set up an Etsy account to start selling?
 You can do this by clicking on Sell on Etsy on Etsy.com and setting up your account.
 Enter your email, name, and password, and click Register.